npm/npm/README.md

 what they say they do, then please [post an issue](http://github.com/isaacs/npm/issues) about it.

-### adduser

-    npm adduser bob password bob@email.com

-Create a user named "bob" in the npm registry, and save the credentials to the `.npmrc` file.
-Note that this leaves the password in your `.bash_history`, and it is currently stored in the clear in the config file.
-So, don't use a password you care too much about.

-This will be changed within the next few versions.
-The registry will use an ssl connection, and the user commands will attempt to make use of [node-crypto](http://github.com/waveto/node-crypto) if it is available.
-Watch for this in the next couple versions.

-For now, if you somehow break your `.npmrc` file, and have forgotten your password, you're boned.
-[Email isaacs](mailto:i@izs.me) and he'll delete the record from the registry so that you can re-add it.

-If you break your `.npmrc` file, but you remember your password, you can put your user auth back by using the `base64` program like so:

-    npm config set auth $( echo user:pass | base64 )

-Take your pick of apt-get, yum, homebrew, or macports to install base64 if you don't already have it on your system.

 ### config

 The config command is a way to interact with the `.npmrc` file.
 This file is a